OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user has passed Touch ID authentication (or passcode, if such a fallback is allowed by attribute parameters).

 In the following example we will save the string "test_strong_password" to the Keychain.
-The string can be accessed only on the current device while the passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) and after Touch ID authentication for the currently enrolled fingers only (`.touchIDCurrentSet parameter`):
+The string can be accessed only on the current device while the passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) and after Touch ID authentication for the currently enrolled fingers only (`SecAccessControlCreateFlags.biometryCurrentSet` parameter):

 ##### Swift